Sergioloman/FullStack.Team3/README.md

-# FullStack.Team3
+# FullStack.Team3 : Karp!e Diem.
-A full stack application by group 3
+Karp!e Diem is a full stack application by Group 3.